saurabhtripathiworks/Sales-Insight-Dashboard----Using-Tableau/README.md

 ## Overview

-This Tableau project for Atliq, a hardware company in Gujrat, provides real-time dashboards showing revenue breakdown by city and year, as well as insights into the top 5 products and customers.
+This Tableau project for Atliq, a hardware company in Gujrat, provides real-time dashboards showing revenue breakdown by city and year, as well as insights into the top 5 products and customers and more.
 The interactive dashboards support IT, data analytics, and sales teams by automating insights, improving decision-making, and saving time on manual data checks.
 Designed to help monitor performance and optimize sales strategies, the project features multiple interconnected tables for a comprehensive view of the company's sales operations.

 ## Dashboard Preview